ExxonMobil: History

-With the merger, the two companies practically merged, with the new company's name containing both of the trade names of its immediate predecessors.
-However, the structure of the merger provided that Exxon was the surviving company, rather than a new company being created.
+In 1998, the two companies agreed to merge and form ExxonMobil, with the deal closing on November 30, 1999.
+The new company's name containing both of the trade names of its immediate predecessors.
+However, the structure of the merger provided that Exxon was the surviving company and bought Mobil, rather than a new company being created.
+Following the merger, Exxon's NYSE ticker symbol was changed from "XON" to "XOM".